pychakra/pychakra.github.io/README.md

 ### Repository :

-You can download PyChakra right [here](https://github.com/pychakra/pychakra).
+-You can download PyChakra right [here](https://github.com/pychakra/pychakra).
-For archive, you can download the archive right [here](https://github.com/pychakra/pychakra-archive).
+-For archive, you can download the archive right [here](https://github.com/pychakra/pychakra-archive).
-Just click the code button, and then download the zip file.
+-Just click the code button, and then download the zip file.

-Python module is not available yet.
+- NOTE : Python module is not available yet.
-Run app.py inside the folder PyChakra.
+- Run app.py inside the folder PyChakra.
 You can view the docs for more info.

 #### Requirements :